 In 1891 the Gothenburg University College was founded and the museum's library became the Gothenburg City Library.
 The Library had a focus on research and was meant to service the college but also stay open to the general public.
 This version of the Gothenburg City Library should not be confused with the City Library of today, that has its roots in the Dickson Public Library.
 In the year 1900 a library building was built for the operations on Haga Kyrkoplan, today's Social Sciences Library.

 In 1961 the Gothenburg City Library became a part of the University of Gothenburg and was given the name Gothenburg University Library.
 The operations was moved in 1954 to a newly built and more spacious location at Näckrosdammen, a building which later became the Humanities Library.

 Gothenburg University Library is today made up by eight libraries and one National Resource Library for Gender Studies, KvinnSam.
-The Library aims to support research, education and higher studies at the University of Gothenburg.
-The Gothenburg University Library is a public library and open to everyone.
+The Library is open to everyone and the mission is to support research, education and higher studies at the University of Gothenburg.

 Financial year 2019